SQUANTO, A TRUE HERO

 The purpose of Family Time-Family Home Evening (FHE) Lessons are to give your family the opportunity to be together: learn God’s commandments, His Gospel, strengthen family relationships, open communication and have the tools to teach important values and morals.
-Learn more HERE and HERE
+I’ll explain as I fly a kite HERE

 This lesson is teaching that God has an important purpose for each of us in our life, though we may not understand it as things happen or events occur.
 Our goal is to align our will with His so that we can fulfill our mission that Heavenly Father has for us and not become bitter but better.
 Squanto is a tremendous example of this in how he lived his life.

 1- Down load the family chart of your choice and lesson materials HERE

 Using the chart, keep track of which family member has participated how and when; it keeps everyone involved.

 2- Read through the lesson ahead of time, as well as provide support to all participating so they can be prepared.
 It may be helpful to young children or those needing extra guidance, to be ready with their part of the Family Time-Family Home Evening (FHE) Lesson so everyone can feel needed and successful.

 3- Here’s a big secret I’ve used with raising 5 kids and having Family Home Evenings.
 Of course a treat is NOT necessary, but it IS a great help.
 My biggest trick…ssshhhh…. keep a hidden purchased bag of candy or cookies that everyone likes as a backup, just in case there isn’t time to make a dessert which I have an idea for you at the bottom of this post.
 I know it isn’t necessary to have something, but it’s easy to use it as an excuse for some reason sometimes.
 Having a treat, some fruit, something everyone likes, goes a long way in getting everyone together 🙂